ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 A total of 189 individuals were examined.
 Critical thermal limits and body size measurements were made before individuals were preserved in ethanol.
-We excluded data for 3 individual, detailed below.
+We excluded data for 3 individuals, detailed below.
+These individuals had either very low CTmax or were, upon re-examination of photographs, identified as juveniles instead of mature females.

 ``` r
 excluded %>%